maryam2070/Instagram_Clone/README.md

     - like & unlike post
     - add comment
     - delete comment
-    - download image from post
+    - download image from the post
     - view post details
+    - view likes list
     - feed
 - Story
     - add story
     - delete story
     - view story details
+    - change the design to show if the story is opened or not
 - Notifications
     - get notified if
-        - user liked you post
+        - user liked your post
-        - user commented on you post
+        - user commented on your post
         - get new message
+        - clicking on notification navigates user to the post/chat included in notification
 - Search
-    - you can search for users by user name
+    - you can search for users by user name and view their profile
 - friends
     - follow someone
     - get followed by someone
+    - view profile and posts
+    - view following list
+    - view followers list
 - Chat
-    - start new chat
+    - start a new chat
     - get all chats.

 ## Technologies
 - Kotlin
+- clean architecture
 - Coroutines
 - Flows and Flows Operators
 - Dagger Hilt